Religion in Pakistan: Sikhism

 In the 15th century, the Sikh faith was born in the Punjab region (of present day India and Pakistan) where Sikhism's founder Guru Nanak was born.
 Home to some of the world's most sacred gurdwaras, Sikhs have a become a crucial part in Pakistan's religious tourism with large numbers coming to the country particularly during festivals.
-Aside from religious tourists, estimates on the Sikh population permanently residing in Pakistan vary due to the community being excluded from the national census up until 2023 which marks the first inclusion of Sikhs in census data since partition (where almost 99% fled to India).
-The results of the 2023 Census of Pakistan thus are significant in the first official Sikh count since the formation of Pakistan as a sovereign nation.
+Sikhism was included as a religious category in 2023, which showed the population to be 15,998.
+Other estimated put the number between 20,000 to 35,000.
+The National Database and Registration Authority (NADRA) which documents the voters there were 8,852 Sikh Voters in 2018.